-Strengths-Based Case Management services are delivered through BHS contracted service.
+- Overview: Strengths-Based Case Management services are delivered through BHS contracted service.
 Programs assist clients with severe mental illness who may have a co-occurring disorder and may be justice-involved to access needed mental health, medical, educational, social, prevocational, vocational, housing supports and rehabilitative or other community services.
 The service activities may include, but are not limited to case management, care coordination, referral, and linkage to needed services; monitoring services delivery to ensure beneficiary access to services and the services delivery system, monitoring of the client's progress, and plan development.
 The SBCM model emphasis is on the structure of the program, supervision, and clinical services.
-The staff ratio is approximately 1:25.
+The staff ratio is approximately 1:25. - Services provided include, but are not limited to: - Medication management which is coordinated outside the SBCM program in the FFS sector - Strength Based Case Management - Rehabilitation and recovery services

-Eligibility Criteria: Client must meet two or more of the criteria below

-- Medical Necessity must be established (face to face) to determine the presence of a severe psychiatric disability and need for Strength Based Case Management (SBCM) services per LOCUS (Level 3 - High Intensity Community Based Services) - Has current LPS Conservatorship (may be a designated County Conservator or family member (Private Conservator) - Client is not homeless but may be at-risk of homelessness

-- Minimum one hospitalization in the past year, OR multiple ER utilizations, PERT interventions, jail mental health service and/or long-term care hospitalization. - Have major impairments in life functioning - Person is not connected to outpatient treatment - Person is experiencing an acute psychiatric episode that might require SBCM level services - Is at high risk of admission to an inpatient mental health facility - Has a substantial need for supportive services (including care coordination and outreach mental health services) to maintain current level of functioning in the community, as evidenced by missed appointments, medication non-adherence, or inability to coordinate services from multiple agencies - Does not have a case manager from another program who is able to address mental health needs
+- Care Coordination to needed services - Co-occurring services linkages - Access and linkage to Supportive Housing - Access to Supportive employment/vocational and educational services - Assessment/ Eligibility Criteria: Client must meet two or more of the criteria below: - 1.
+A face-to-face meeting is necessary to determine the presence of a severe psychiatric disability and need for Strength Based Case Management (SBCM) services per LOCUS (Level 3 High Intensity Community Based Services) - 2.
+Has current LPS Conservatorship (may be a designated County Conservator or family member (Private Conservator) - 3.
+Client is not homeless but may be at-risk of homelessness - 4.
+Minimum one hospitalization in the past year, OR multiple ER utilizations, PERT interventions, jail mental health service and/or long-term care hospitalization. - 5.
+Have major impairments in life functioning - 6.
+Person is not connected to outpatient treatment - 7.
+Person is experiencing an acute psychiatric episode that might require SBCM level services - 8.
+Is at high risk of admission to an inpatient mental health facility - 9.
+Has a substantial need for supportive services (including care coordination and outreach mental health services) to maintain current level of functioning in the community, as evidenced by missed appointments, medication non-adherence, or inability to coordinate services from multiple agencies - 10.
+Does not have a case manager from another program who is able to address mental health needs. - Discharge Criteria: The goal of SBCM is to help improve the clients' mental health and quality of life to support clients to live in the least restrictive environment.
+A LOCUS is completed every 6 months to assist in determining if client is ready for lower level of care.
+Clients receiving Strength-Based Case Management services are reviewed by the program's Utilization Review Committee (URC) to determine continuation of case management services and/or changes in the level of case management.